 Personal, social and environmental issues and relationships are the foundations of much drama.
 Drama lessons provide a safe environment to explore these issues.
 Drama usually involves pupils working creatively together and problem solving in groups of different sizes.
 These skills, along with flexibility, empathy and risk-taking, are vital in a drama lesson.
 They are also recognised as vital in the workplace and throughout adult life.

 Students are introduced to a huge range of drama conventions, and these are used to create effective performances.
 They will work in groups using their creative talents to organise and develop a number of different performance pieces.
 They are given the opportunity to develop a number of social skills; these include communication skills, negotiation skills, respect and self-confidence as well as specific drama skills, for example improvisation, tableau and character work.
 Students work individually and as part of a group and begin to learn how to evaluate their own work and the work of others.

-- Introduction to drama - It Was Terrifying - Name games, team/confidence building and a baseline assessment.
+- Introduction to drama - Characterisation - team/confidence building and a baseline assessment.
 Managing distractions is a focus.
 Students will learn about some theatrical devices and will utilise them in performance.

-- Wolves - Students will be introduced to working in role, using empathy and team working skills.
-They will examine a story and work out what they think is happening using powers of deduction
+- Commedia Dell'Arte' - Students will be introduced to working in a role, using exaggerated movements and team working skills.

-- Shakespeare Festival – each year seven form will rehearse and perform an abridged Shakespeare play.
+- Shakespeare Festival – every year 7 will rehearse and perform an abridged Shakespeare play.

 - Darkwood Manor - the story deals with a haunted mansion and develops the ability to use tension in performance